How to Recover Deleted Tesla Dashcam Footage Using a Mac

 Method 1: “Put Back” Dashcam Video Files From Your Mac’s Trash Folder

 When a file that is stored on a USB drive gets deleted, it’s not erased from the disk immediately.
 Instead, it’s usually sent to a hidden folder on the USB called .Trashes.
 At the same time, references to the deleted files are stored in your Mac’s local Trash folder.
+By deleting these references, you can also delete the files hidden in .Trashes.

 In some cases, you may be able to delete the files from the hidden .Trashes folder directly.
 Navigate to your USB’s root folder and press the Command + Shift + > keys simultaneously.
 If .Trashes appears, you can copy its files to your USB’s main directory or your Mac.